DominikCywinski/llm-rag-chat-agent/README.md

 # LLM-RAG-Chat-Agent

 This repository combines AI techniques to build an interactive and intelligent chatbot.
 It integrates a **Large Language Model (LLM)** with **Retrieval-Augmented Generation (RAG)** and an **Agent** framework for enhanced information retrieval, reasoning, and real-time conversation capabilities.
+The project includes an automated CI/CD pipeline for seamless builds and tests, as well as unit tests to ensure the reliability and accuracy of the model.

 ## Features